lokeshtr/NSCLC/README.md

 > *Notice that current configuration performs enrichment only on clusters of more than 5 and less than 20 genes.*

   3. Cluster Display.
-Finally, individual clusters can be drawn, and the resulting images saved for later study.
+Finally, individual clusters can be illustrated, and the resulting images saved for subsequent analyses.

 ## Bayesian simulation